Back to News

 The Whooper of Sennen Cove

-Ghostly Church Bells
+Land’s End’s Ghostly Church Bells

-The Logan Stone
+The Twelve O’Clock Stone

-Are you familiar with the term logan stone?
-A logan stone is a large stone that is naturally balanced and rocks with the smallest force, such as the wind.
+Are you familiar with logan stones?
+A logan stone is a large stone that is naturally balanced and rocks with the smallest force, such as wind.
+At Nancledra, just inland from St Ives, a tale tells of a now-lost logan stone which only ever rocked at midnight.

 An old boat in the misty sea